angasan/angasan/README.md

 - 🔍 I'm currently looking to expand my knowledge in Data Science and analytics through interesting and fulfilling projects.
 - 📚 I obtained a BSc in Biomedical Engineering from the Polytechnic University of Valencia after a year abroad at the University of Wisconsin-Madison where I minored in Computer Science.
 In 2023 I completed a Data Science Bootcamp at Spiced Academy that helped me expand my knowledge in the field and learn through real-world projects.
 - 🤓 I always had a deep interest in the medical field.
 Consequently, my love for technology, programming and innovation made me pursue a degree where I could use my engineering mind to make new advancements in medicine.
 - 🌍 I love discovering the world and learning from different cultures.
-I am currently located in Berlin, Germany, where I´m also improving my language skills∫.
+I am currently located in Berlin, Germany, where I´m also improving my language skills.

 <p>&nbsp;</p>
 <details open>